pentagridsec/smsgate/README.rst

 The ``provider`` is an
 information about the operator, the SIM card is associated with.
 It is not necessarily the same network operator the modem connects to.
-The information is not used but it may be helpful to find SIM cards in the config file.
+The information is just for information and not technically used but it may be helpful to find SIM cards in the config file.
 The ``pin`` setting is the SIM card PIN that unlocks secret keys on the SIM card to allow an authentication towards the GSM network.
-If there is no SIM, leave it blank.
+If there is no PIN, leave it blank.

 The ``ussd_account_balance`` is an USSD code to retrieve the account balance associated with the SIM card.
 This is required for pre-paid accounts, which